Henry George: California

+New York

 In 1880, now a popular writer and speaker, George moved to New York City, becoming closely allied with the Irish nationalist community despite being of English ancestry.
 From there he made several speaking journeys abroad to places such as Ireland and Scotland where access to land was (and still is) a major political issue.

-In 1886, George campaigned for mayor of New York City as the candidate of the United Labor Party, the short-lived political society of the United Labor Party.
+In 1886, George campaigned for mayor of New York City as the candidate of the short-lived United Labor Party.
+George was strongly supported in that campaign by his longtime ally in promoting the Single Tax theory, Charles Frederic Adams.
 He polled second, more than the Republican candidate Theodore Roosevelt.
 The election was won by Tammany Hall candidate Abram Stevens Hewitt by what many of George's supporters believed was fraud.

 In the 1887 New York state elections, George came in a distant third in the election for Secretary of State of New York.
 The United Labor Party was soon weakened by internal divisions: the management was essentially Georgist, but as a party of organized labor it also included some Marxist members who did not want to distinguish between land and capital, many Catholic members who were discouraged by the excommunication of Father Edward McGlynn, and many who disagreed with George's free trade policy.
 George had particular trouble with Terrence V. Powderly, president of the Knights of Labor, a key member of the United Labor coalition.
 While initially friendly with Powderly, George vigorously opposed the tariff policies which Powderly and many other labor leaders thought vital to the protection of American workers.
 George's strident criticism of the tariff set him against Powderly and others in the labor movement.

-In 1897, George again ran for mayor of New York City.
+In 1897, George again ran for mayor of New York City, supported again, as he was in 1886, by Charles Frederic Adams.
 However, he had his fatal stroke during the campaign.
+His son, Henry Jr., was selected to replace him on the ballot, but he came in a distant fourth.

 During George's life, communities in Delaware and Alabama were developed based on his single tax on land and this legacy continued through applications in a number of areas around the world, including Australia, New Zealand and Taiwan.